 Quality Auditors must achieve 100 per cent accuracy (the required pass mark) on each of the questionnaires before undertaking a Quality Principles Audit.
-Review of the assessments for each of the eLearning modules will be undertaken by the department once it is in receipt of both the completed assessments from an individual Quality Auditor.
+Review of the assessments for each of the eLearning modules will be undertaken by the Department once it is in receipt of both the completed assessments from an individual Quality Auditor.

-Following the review, the department will advise the Quality Auditor and the CAB contact of the outcome.
+Following the review, the Department will advise the Quality Auditor and the CAB contact of the outcome.

-- Where the department determines that a Quality Auditor that has not achieved the required pass mark and is listed in an Audit Plan as scheduled to undertake a Quality Principles Audit, the department will contact the CAB contact to ensure the training is undertaken and passed as required or to request that another Quality Auditor who has passed the training undertakes the Audit. - Where the department determines that a Quality Auditor that has not achieved the required pass mark and has undertaken a Quality Principles Audit, the department: - o will contact the CAB contact to clarify why the issue has occurred - o may require the Workforce Australia Employment Services Providers (Providers) to have a new audit undertaken with an appropriately trained Quality Auditor.
+- Where the Department determines a Quality Auditor that has not achieved the required pass mark and is listed in an Audit Plan as scheduled to undertake a Quality Principles Audit, the Department will contact the CAB contact to ensure the training is undertaken and passed as required prior to the commencement of the Audit, or request that another Quality Auditor who has passed the training undertakes the Audit. - Where the Department determines that a Quality Auditor that has not achieved the required pass mark and has undertaken a Quality Principles Audit, the Department: - will contact the CAB contact to clarify why this occurred - may require the Workforce Australia Employment Services Providers (Providers) to have a new Audit undertaken with an appropriately trained Quality Auditor.